-This 1-Ingredient Condiment Is The Secret To Awesome Homemade Salad Dressing
+This One-Ingredient Condiment Is A Secret Pantry Staple

 The humble sesame seed is having a moment thanks to tahini, the delicious sesame paste that’s essential to Middle Eastern and Mediterranean cooking.
-A few years ago, tahini sales started booming in the U.K. and the trend has hopped across the pond as these cuisines are showcased in best-selling cookbooks and buzzy new restaurants.
+A few years ago, tahini sales started booming in the U.K. and the trend has hopped across the pond as these cuisines are showcased in best-selling cookbooks and buzzy restaurants.

 What is tahini?

 Tahini is basically sesame butter.
 Most high-quality brands contain just one ingredient: roasted sesame seeds.
 It’s not as sweet as most nut butters and can be used like peanut butter (or eaten straight off a spoon).
-You’ve likely encountered it in hummus, baba ghanoush or in halva — a sweet Middle Eastern confection with the most wonderful crumbly texture.
+You’ve likely encountered it in hummus, baba ghanoush or in halva—a sweet Middle Eastern confection with the most wonderful crumbly texture.

 It’s easy to find tahini at major grocery stores.
 Look for Arz Fine Foods tahina at Loblaws or brands like Nuts For You at Walmart and other supermarkets.
 Toronto restaurant Parallel presses its own in house ($5 per jar) using premium sesame seeds from Ethiopia.
 Along with plain tahini butter, Parallel

 also sells a smoked version and a beautiful pink, earthy-tasting beet flavour.
-Philadelphia-based Soom sells a chocolate tahini spread that might be better than Nutella ( Soom ships to Canada via Amazon).
+Philadelphia-based Soom sells a creamy tahini spread ( Soom ships to Canada via Amazon).

 How to cook and bake with tahini

-Besides eating it straight out of the jar, spreading it on sandwich or mixing it with chickpeas, garlic and lemon juice to make hummus, there’s a laundry list of ways to use tahini.
+Besides eating it straight out of the jar, spreading it on a sandwich or mixing it with chickpeas, garlic and lemon juice to make hummus, there’s a laundry list of ways to use tahini.
 Here are my favourites.

 Tahini salad dressing